Last updated on July 26th, 2018.

 When I was preparing for my first Indian experience, I was confused between media news “how bad your life in India might get” and my future team advice that “everything you might ever need is available on the spot”.
 India is the most diverse and mind-blowing country I’ve been living in till date.

-The media is often so not helpful in making a comprehensive view about this country rather than showing the extremes.
-In this post, I would like to share advice and experience about visiting, living and backpacking India that I’ve learned during my stay there.
+The media is often so not helpful in making a comprehensive view of this country rather than showing the extremes.
+In this post, I would like to share advice and experience about visiting, living in and backpacking India that I’ve learned during my stay there.
 I hope this post will help you in planning your trip to India and improve your experience in this country, especially if you are visiting it for the first time.
 Since this post is longer than usual, here is a menu for your convenience:

 - When to visit India?

 - How much does it cost to travel in India?

 - Places to visit in India and how long to stay?

 - Arrival to India by air and road